rwdavies/STITCH/README.md

 For details of past changes please see [CHANGELOG](CHANGELOG.md).

-STITCH is an R program for reference panel free, read aware, low coverage sequencing genotype imputation.
+STITCH is an R and C++ for reference panel free, read aware, low coverage sequencing genotype imputation.
 STITCH runs on a set of samples with sequencing reads in BAM format, as well as a list of positions to genotype, and outputs imputed genotypes in VCF format.

 For the old website, please see https://www.well.ox.ac.uk/~rwdavies/stitch.html